lzfxxx/virtual-fitting/README.md

 First, You need to install MATLAB on your machine, and [install MATLAB Engine API for Python](http://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).

+Then, the database MongoDB also need to be installed following [this page](https://docs.mongodb.com/manual/installation/), choose your system.

 Then Python environment and npm packages need to be installed by running following commands in root folder:

 ```